mckennapsean/dissertation/content/05-security.md

 by scavenging existing applications for functionality that allow data, interactions, and functionality to be combined"_ [@Lloyd2011].
 In other words, a data sketch is a visualization developed using available software tools.
-We incorporated data sketches into our design of the cyber security dashboard during our _understand_ and _ideate_ design activities in order to establish a more complete data and task abstraction for the communication of cyber information.
-Our motivation was to better understand an analyst's needs, and to ideate further on the potential design options; we also sought recommendations for cyber security dashboard design.
+We incorporated data sketches into our design of the cybersecurity dashboard during our _understand_ and _ideate_ design activities in order to establish a more complete data and task abstraction for the communication of cyber information.
+Our motivation was to better understand an analyst's needs, and to ideate further on the potential design options; we also sought recommendations for cybersecurity dashboard design.
 We asked a network security analyst at the University of Utah to provide real-world data for the data sketches, and followed-up with this analyst to get feedback on the sketches.